-If you’ve ever looked at your website URL in a browser, you’ll likely see a prefix of http:// before the www portion of http://www.mysite.com.
-This is perfectly normal, but it’s something I’m seeing less and less of with many business websites no matter the size of the company.
+If you’ve ever looked at your website URL in a browser, you’ll likely see a prefix of (http://) before the (www) portion of your full address (http://www.mysite.com.)
+This has always been perfectly normal, but it’s something I’m seeing less and less of with many business websites no matter the size of the company.

 More and more, I’m starting to see business websites that contain some sort of lock icon and an extra ‘s’ in the https:// prefix within my browser.
-The lock will look a little different depending on the browser, but it might look something like this:
+The lock will look a little different depending on the browser, but it might look some variation of the screenshot here.

 In the past, you might have only seen this little lock (or one like this visually depending on your browser) when you were checking out on an e-commerce type of website.

 We call this a ‘secure’ site lock icon and it shows that the transmission of credit card data between your browser and the site you are shopping on is secure simply put.